alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 `````

-For tests that need to load data or any other kind of information from the
+For tests that depend on information from the environment, it is important that each
-environment, it is important that each test start with a clean slate.
-In this
+test start with a clean slate.
+This is generally accomplished with setup and
+teardown code--that is, code designated to run at the start and end of a
+particular process.

-section we'll talk about the different ways to accomplish this.
+In this section we'll talk about a couple of the different ways that you can do
+this in Pytest tests.

 ### Part 6.1: Per-module setup/teardown functions